DomiStyle/esphome-panasonic-ac/README.md

 * Instantly control the AC without any delay like in the Comfort Cloud app
 * Receive live reports and state from the AC
 * Uses the UART interface on the AC instead of the IR interface
-* Provides a drop-in replacement for the Panasonic DNSK-P11 and the CZ-TACG1 wifi module
+* Provides a drop-in replacement for the Panasonic DNSK-P11 and the CZ-TACG1 wifi module and the newest PIOT-V2(WA) module

 # Supported hardware